mdsimon2/RPi-CamillaDSP/README.md

 #### m4_sa9227.yml

-This configuration uses a hifime S2 digi (SA9227) as capture device.
-Rate adjust and asynchronous resampling are enabled to prevent buffer under/over runs as the S2 digi (SA9227) and M4 have separate clocks and unlike an ALSA Loopback CamillaDSP has no ability to adjust the S2 digi (SA9227) clock.
-Capture sample rate is set to device maximum of 96 kHz but this can also be set to lower rates to match your source.
-Configurations are provided with 96 kHz and 192 kHz playback sample rates.
+- This configuration uses a hifime S2 digi (SA9227) as capture device.
+- Due to clock difference between S2 digi and M4, rate adjust and asynchronous resampling are enabled.
+- Capture sample rate set to device maximum of 96 kHz but this can be set to lower rates to match your source.
+- Configurations provided for 96 kHz and 192 kHz playback sample rates.

 #### m4_ur23.yml